7RU7H/CTFs/TryHackMe/Markdown/Racetrack-Bank/Racetrack-Bank-Helped-Through.md

 exec_racecond_exploit()
 os.exit()
 ```
-As with some python scripting endevours, it always seems to get way to bulky for a problem this simple.[The awesome briskets](https://briskets.io/racetrackbank/), pretty sure a HackTheBox Battlegrounds tournament player if memory serves me.
+As with some python scripting endevours, it always seems to get way to bulky for a problem this simple.[The awesome briskets](https://briskets.io/racetrackbank/), pretty sure a HackTheBox BaTTLegrounds tournament player if memory serves me.
 ```bash
 #!/bin/bash
 # Loop a curl request and make the request pretty much asyncronous by using &. sleep for .1 to give the server some breathing room.